liuyehcf/BlogSource/_posts/Netty-ChannelHandler源码剖析.md

     @Override
     @SuppressWarnings("unchecked")
     public final void channelRegistered(ChannelHandlerContext ctx) throws Exception {
-        // Normally this method will never be called as handlerAdded(...) should call initChannel(...) and remove
+        //Normally this method will never be called as handlerAdded(...) should call initChannel(...) and remove
-        // the handler.
+        //the handler.
         if (initChannel(ctx)) {
-            // we called initChannel(...) so we need to call now pipeline.fireChannelRegistered() to ensure we not
+            //we called initChannel(...) so we need to call now pipeline.fireChannelRegistered() to ensure we not
-            // miss an event.
+            //miss an event.
             ctx.pipeline().fireChannelRegistered();
         } else {
-            // Called initChannel(...) before which is the expected behavior, so just forward the event. ctx.fireChannelRegistered();
+            //Called initChannel(...) before which is the expected behavior, so just forward the event. ctx.fireChannelRegistered();
         }
     }